HILTON ORLANDO LAKE BUENA VISTA

 Phi Eta Sigma has a proud tradition of excellence, leadership, and service.
 In addition to financial support, GKTW is always in need of volunteers.
 For the first time at a Phi Eta Sigma national convention, the attendees of the 2016 convention will participate in a special service activity to prepare materials for the children and their families who are guests at GKTW Village.
 But you don’t need to wait until next fall for your chapter to have an impact.
 Begin now by organizing events that will engage your chapter members in leadership development and service projects.
 We look forward to seeing you in Orlando this October, where each Phi Eta Sigma member will have the opportunity to “Innovate Your Story” through leadership and service.

-Phi Eta Sigma seeks to “give back” in a special way to the areas in which our national conventions are held every two years.
-During 2011-12, several chapters held fundraisers to benefit special needs education and support the national philanthropy.
-At the 2012 convention in Salt Lake City, the student members of the Executive Committee presented a check for $5,000 to the Utah Schools for the Deaf and the Blind.
-The University of Pittsburgh-Greensburg chapter raised $500 of that total through t-shirt sales and other activities.
+During 2013-14, twelve chapters held fundraisers to benefit after school programs and support the national philanthropy.
+At the 2014 convention in Charleston, the student members of the Executive Committee presented a check for $5,000 to WINGS for Kids.
+The Texas A&M University chapter raised $500 of that total through a Harry Potter themed fundraising event.
 That chapter’s effort received the award for “Best Philanthropy” at the convention awards luncheon.